Who gets permanent care subsidies and supplements

 AN-ACC classification subsidy

-The AN-ACC class determines the amount of variable subsidy the approved provider will be paid for meeting the permanent resident’s care needs.
+The AN-ACC class determines the amount of variable subsidy the approved provider will be paid for meeting the permanent aged resident’s care needs.

 Each AN-ACC class represents residents with similar clinical characteristics and daily care costs.